Movatterモバイル変換

 Liberalism in Colombia

 This article gives an overview ofliberalism inColombia.
-It is limited toliberalparties with substantial support, mainly proved by having had a representation in parliament.
-The sign ⇒ means a reference to another party in that scheme.
-For inclusion in this scheme it is not necessary for the parties to have labeled themselves as a liberal party.
+It is limited toliberalparties with substantial support, mainly demonstrated by having had representation in parliament.
+The sign ⇒ means a reference to another party in the scheme.
+For inclusion in this scheme, it is not necessary for the parties to have identified themselves as liberals.

 Introduction

-Liberalism in Colombia is organized as the opposition to conservatism.
+Liberalism in Colombia is organized in opposition to conservatism.
 The Colombian Liberal Party, founded in 1849, still exists as a dominant party, usually achieving the largest voter turnouts and electoral victories in congress and regional elections.
 It has also been a strong contender in recent presidential elections.
-It joined theSocialist International, despite historically being considered a party relatively left of center and somewhat prone topopulism, according to some critics.
+It joined theSocialist International, despite historically being considered a party slightly left of center and somewhat prone topopulism, according to some critics.

-Its traditional position can be considered to be somewhere in the middle between liberalism andsocial democracy.
+Its traditional position can be considered somewhere between liberalism andsocial democracy.
 Several current leaders of the party in the late 20th and early 21st centuries claim to be seeking to move the party closer to the social democratic left.

 The timeline